renanthera/simc-wiki/PremedititatedProvocation.md

 # The 13th Labor of Hercules

-Before we consider the apparent disparity between the classes, let us consider the problem that Blizzard devs face: 11 classes, 22 dps specs, talents, glyphs, and item progression.
+Before we consider the apparent disparity between the classes, let us consider the problem that Blizzard devs face: 12 classes, 23 dps specs, talents, and item progression.
 PVP vs PVE.
-Heroic vs Normal.
-25man vs 10man.
+Mythic vs Heroic vs Normal.
 Quite frankly, given the circumstances Blizzard has done a spectacular job at class balance!

 # Damn Lies